8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 A synthesis of these is achieved by tracking.
 Tracking shows me how far I am from the guideline I've set for myself.
 Then, I can focus on changing one thing and not worrying about the rest.

 For example, I may notice the amount I spend eating out is higher than how much I spend on regular groceries.
-The guideline I've set for myself is to spend less on dining out than I do on groceries.
-So, over the next couple of weeks or months, I decided to cut back on how much I'm eating out.
+The guideline I've set for myself is to spend less on dining out than on groceries.
+So, over the following weeks or months, I might decide to cut back on how much I'm eating out.

 I'm changing my budget *after* having data about my current budget; back to food.